Kids’ Valley Garden

 • Cut small bunches of woody herbs and tie them together near the root end with twine or string.

-• Fleshier herbs should be cut around the same time of day and just the leave and small stalks placed on an clean, dry screen.
+• Fleshier herbs should be cut around the same time of day, and only the leaves and small stalks should be placed on a clean, dry screen.

-• You can let thesundry them out or put them in a low 120°F oven for a couple of hours, making sure they don’t cook or burn.
+• You can let the sun dry them out, or put them in a low 120°F (49°C) oven for a couple of hours, making sure they don't cook or burn.

 • You can also use a microwave oven to dry small bunches.
 Set the timer for 60 seconds at a time, being careful not to let the leaves burn.

-• Once your herbs have been dried, store them in an airtight jar or plastic bag for use all through the year.
+• Once your herbs have been dried, store them in an airtight jar or plastic bag for use throughout the year.

 planting caring showing more herbs